 15. Kamaldah Jain Temple

 The antiquated Jain sanctuary is arranged close Gulzarbagh railroad station and the most established Jain complex in Patna.
-Kamaldah Jain Temple complex has been highlighted in BBC narrative on India the Story of India by Michael Wood.
+Kamaldah Jain Temple complex has been highlighted in the BBC narrative on India the Story of India by Michael Wood.

 16. Funtasia Water Park